Profile image

 For example:

-• BP (2023) – two-week Article 2 jury inquest into the death of DP, a mother-of-four who died from a bilateral kidney infection whilst detained for more than 16 hours in a police cell.
-The jury identified multiple failures by the police, and concluded that DP’s death was probably contributed to by a lack of medical intervention.
+• DP (2023) – two-week Article 2 jury inquest into the death of DP, a mother-of-four, who died from a bilateral kidney infection whilst detained for more than 16 hours in a police cell.
+The jury identified multiple failures by the police, and concluded that her death was contributed to by a lack of medical intervention.
 See here and here.
+Reporting by the BBC, ITV, The Independent, Kent Live, Kent Online.

 • MC (2023) – three-week Article 2 jury inquest into the death of MC, a mother-of-two who took her own life in a hotel room whilst suffering from various mental health illnesses.
 The police carried out a high-risk missing person search but inappropriately sent an urgent request to a neighbouring force by email, rather than by phone.
-In addition to the family, there were eight other Interested Persons, each of which was legally represented.
 See here and here.
-The case was reported by Surrey Live
+Reporting by Surrey Live

 • SL (2022) – inquest into the death of SL who died in a road traffic accident.
 Matthew successfully persuaded the coroner to disregard a toxicology report which recorded high blood alcohol levels on the basis that the laboratory had made a series of serious errors (including leaving the samples unrefrigerated for two weeks in high temperatures).